 Make sure your pole straps fit over your ski gloves | Credit: Jason Hummel

 While on the topic, it’s worth pointing out that some brands incorporate added safety tech into the straps on their more premium models.
 For example, Atomic’s BCT Freeride uses their SQS (short for “Safety Quick Release System”), which is designed to disconnect the strap from the pole in the event of a snag or fall.
-It’s a similar story with Salomon’s S3 tech featured in their Arctic and Mtn Carbon S3 models.
+It’s a similar story with Salomon’s S3 tech featured in their Polar Pro and MTN Carbon S3 models.
 Leki takes it a step further with their Trigger S system seen in the Detect S and Carbon 14 3D: Instead of having to take the straps on and off in the lift line, Leki's straps remain around your wrists and can be connected to the ski poles via a small fabric loop.
-A push of a button along the top of the grip lets you release the straps from the poles, and, in a crash, the poles will disconnect from your wrists under upwards pressure.
+A push of a button along the top of the grip lets you release the straps from the poles, and, in a crash, the poles will disconnect from your wrists under upward pressure.
 Some will enjoy the simplicity of the design—as well as the extra safety measure—but whether these features are worth the bump in cost (usually $20-$30 extra) will come down to your priorities as a skier.

 Ski poles (Leki strap connected)